hyperledger/aries-rfcs/concepts/0430-machine-readable-trust-frameworks/README.md

     "logo": "http://kmk.org/uni-accred-trust-fw/logo.png",
     // Something that can be displayed to a user.
     "description": "Governs accredited colleges and universities in Germany.",
-    // Where is this trust framework officially published, in human-
+    // Where is this trust framework officially published in human-
     // readable form?
 A human can browse here to learn more.
     "docs_uri": "http://https://kmk.org/uni-accred-trust-fw/v1",
-    // Where is this trust framework officially published, as a
+    // Where is this trust framework officially published as a
     // machine-readable data structure?
 A computer should be able to
     // GET this JSON (MIME type = application/json) at the specified
     // URI.